Careers360 Logo

 Greater than or equal to

-SD is the difference between square of deviation of data about mean and square of mean.
-In addition, mean deviation is sum of all deviations of a set of data about the data’s mean.
+SD is the difference between the square of deviation of data about the mean and the square of the mean.
+In addition, the mean deviation is the sum of all deviations of a set of data from the data’s mean.
 Hence, the SD is greater than or equal to the mean deviation taken from the arithmetic mean.

 Topics and Subtopics in NCERT Exemplar Class 11 Maths Solutions Chapter 15 Statistics: